Theragatha - The Verses of the Senior Monks

 791Knowing this danger,

-I was stabbed, and then I became peaceful;
+I was stabbed, but then I found peace,

 The heavy burden is laid down,